digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * What are the pros and cons of using Promises instead of callbacks?

-pros:
+Pros:
-  - avoiding "callback hell"
+  - Avoiding "callback hell".
+  - More flexibility.
-  - more flexibility
+  - Rich interface.
-  - dealing with a proper data type, instead of a function

-cons:
-  - more code
+  - Error handling.

+Cons:
+  - The envoirnment needs to support promises.
-  - complexity
+  - Complexity.

 * Variables scope in JS?